julieraptor/julieraptor-ust-svp/README.md

 **Please note that these files may contain broken links.
 Please refer to the below Attribution section for current, correct links.**

+_To download, navigate to the file you wish to download anc click 'View Raw' OR the download button on the right of the page._

 # Attribution
 - When publishing work with these files, you are required to state the author of the original files.
 - You must write the name of the author exactly as given: julieraptor